The roofing square

 The course will be limited to 12 participants.
 Practical clothing and a pair of safety boots are required.
 Stills photography and note taking is encouraged.
 Video photography is not permitted.
 All necessary tools will be provided, but participants can bring along any tools and reference books if they wish.
 We will work on a model roof, in the Museum’s Downland Gridshell building.

 £115 per person for full participation in the workshop, to include teas, coffees and a light lunch.
+Please let the Museum know in advance any special dietary requirements.

 Please read our terms and conditions before booking.